×

 ✅ Avoid damp and mould

-EVO provides Internet of things (IoT) devices that enable social landlords to detect moisture levels in homes.
+EVO provides IoT devices that allow social landlords to monitor moisture levels in homes.

 Information from these detectors is automatically collected and analysed.
 This helps landlords to identify properties suffering from or at risk of condensation, damp and mould.